 Build Your Schedule

-Add the sessions you are planning to attend to build your personal guide to the conference!
-Note that certain sessions require an RSVP: Deep Dives are capped at 30 participants, so you’ll need to add the session to join the attendee list (or, if it’s full, the waitlist.)
-Also, Workshops are reserved by purchasing a $10 ticket on Eventbrite, which will allow you to add it to your schedule on MCN Sched.
+Add the sessions you are planning to attend to build your personal guide to the conference and access Zoom links to attend sessions.
+Limited attendance sessions require an RSVP: Deep Dives, Speed Networking, Virtual Tours, Workshops, and other special sessions; you’ll need to add the session to your schedule on MCN Sched to join the attendee list (or, if it’s full, the waitlist) and gain access to the Zoom link.
+Note that Workshops are reserved by purchasing a $10 ticket on Eventbrite, which will allow you to add it to your schedule on MCN Sched.

-Links to access Zoom webinars and meetings will be available 10 minutes before start times on that session’s page in Sched.
-Vimeo links to view pre-recorded sessions will be made available in the session description at least one day before the live Q&A session.
+Links to access your sessions will be available 10 minutes before start times on that session’s page in Sched once you’ve added it to your schedule.
+For those signed up for pre-recorded sessions with live Q&A, the Vimeo links to view pre-recording will be made available on that session’s page in Sched at least one day before the live Q&A session.

 There are six different types of sessions, and all sessions are either a webinar or a meeting.